- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 CMMC vs NIST 800-53: Key Differences for Defense Contractors

-The Cybersecurity Maturity Model Certification (CMMC) and NIST Special Publication 800-53 Revision 5 are both central to federal cybersecurity, but they serve different functions in the compliance landscape.
+The Cybersecurity Maturity Model Certification (CMMC) and NIST Special Publication 800-53 Revision 5 are both central to federal information security but they serve different functions in the compliance landscape.

 - CMMC is a DoD-specific certification program that defense contractors must achieve to win and retain contracts.
 It prescribes a fixed set of security practices across three maturity levels, each tied to the type of information a contractor handles.